Eric O'Grady: Powers and abilities

-While wearing the Ant-Man armor, Eric O'Grady has the ability to shrink to the size of an insect while retaining full-sized strength.
-He also possesses two robotic arms he can release from his armor's back when he is shrunk.
-The armor's main mode of transportation is a jetpack that can be detached and used as a weapon by turning the jet's flames onto an enemy.
-He also has the ability to talk to insects while wearing the suit.
+While wearing the Ant-Man suit, Eric O'Grady has the ability to shrink to the size of an insect while retaining full-sized strength.
+He also possesses two robotic arms he can release from his Ant-Man suit's back when he is shrunk.
+The Ant-Man suit's main mode of transportation is a jetpack that can be detached and used as a weapon by turning the jet's flames onto an enemy.
+He also has the ability to talk to insects while wearing the Ant-Man suit.
 However, he has not quite trained in this ability and is somewhat lacking in skill.
-After joining The Initiative, it was revealed that O'Grady's armor was the prototype "G.I.
+After joining The Initiative, it was revealed that O'Grady's Ant-Man armor was the prototype "G.I.
 Ant-Man" suit that could also increase O'Grady's size.
-During this time, his helmet seemed to become more of a close-fitting piece of fabric, as it moulded itself to his facial expressions, and could even be peeled upwards to allow him to drink.
+During this time, his Ant-Man helmet seemed to become more of a close-fitting piece of fabric, as it moulded itself to his facial expressions, and could even be peeled upwards to allow him to drink.

-As a member of the Thunderbolts, Eric's suit gets redesigned and recolored to better fit his new position in covert operations.
+As a member of the Thunderbolts, his Ant-Man suit gets redesigned and recolored to better fit his new position in covert operations.

-As a member of the Secret Avengers, his redesigned costume resembles the original Ant-Man armor.
-It was also fitted with Wasp like stingers in the gloves.
-The armor retains the original version's 'cyberlegs' not visible when retracted.
+As a member of the Secret Avengers, his redesigned Ant-Man costume resembles the original Ant-Man suit.
+It was also fitted with Wasp-like stingers in the gloves.
+The Ant-Man suit retains the original version's 'cyberlegs' not visible when retracted.